 - Loch Ness & Highlands Day Tour Including Cruise from Edinburgh (great for a first trip to Scotland)

-- Scottish Highlands & Jacobite Steam Train (for Harry Potter fans)
+- Hogwarts Express and Scottish Highlands Tour (for Harry Potter fans)

 A summary of one day in Edinburgh

 And there you have it!
-With only one day in Edinburgh, you’ve managed to see all the main Edinburgh sights and get a good feel for the city.
+With only one day in Edinburgh, you’ve managed to see all the main Edinburgh sights and get a feel for Scotland's capital.
 Hopefully, this quick taste of the city will inspire you to return and extend your stay.

-If you read my post on the best places to visit in Europe – MUST visit European destinations, you’ll already know that Edinburgh truly is one of my favorite cities in the world.
+If you read my post on the best places to visit in Europe, you’ll already know that Edinburgh is one of my favorite cities in the world.

 The history and culture steeped in kilts, whiskey, witch burnings, and bloody battles alongside the political and university focus of the city today make this a very memorable place.
 Not to mention it’s located at the base of the Highlands.
 Some of the most beautiful scenery EVER!